 Why do I need to submit financial documents?

-We are required by the Department of Homeland Security/US Citizenship and Immigration Services to carefully check the financial ability of each student prior to requesting approval to issue your SEVIS I-20.
+We are required by the Department of Homeland Security/US Citizenship and Immigration Services to carefully check the financial ability of each student prior to requesting approval to issue your SEVIS Form I-20.
 Therefore, it is important that you are aware of the cost of attending CSU and that you have all necessary funds to support yourself.
 The amount of financial support that a student must show is equal to the Total (Academic Year=Fall & Spring semesters) amount listed on the Tuition and Fees webpage.

-Listed below are the procedures necessary to obtain the Certificate of Eligibility (the SEVIS I-20 for F1 student status).
-The process for issuing your I-20 will begin once you have been admitted to CSU.
+Listed below are the procedures necessary to obtain the Certificate of Eligibility (the SEVIS Form I-20 for F1 student status).
+The process for issuing your Form I-20 will begin once you have been admitted to CSU.
 If you are currently holding an F1 student visa and are transferring from another US institution to CSU you still need to follow this procedure.

 Prepare Your Documents: